gpuweb/WSL/Spec/source/index.rst

 Several variable declarations separated by commas are the same as separating them with semicolons and repeating the type for each one.
 This transformation can always be done because variable declarations are only allowed inside blocks (and for loops, but these get desugared into a block, see above).

-.. todo:: should I make the requirement that variableDecls only appear in blocks be part of the syntax, or should it just be part of the validation rules?

 Types
 """""